jeniyat/CSE-5521-SP21/HW/HW2/Readme.md

 * Your completed NaiveBayes Classifier code.
 * A readme file with instruction to run your code.
-* A text file which contains the accuracy on the test data with respect to different smoothing papermater values (Try \alpha = 1, 0.5, 2, 10).
+* A text file which contains the accuracy on the test data with respect to different smoothing papermater values (Try α = 1, 0.5, 2, 10).